Rashid Mustafa Thirakwa

-Rashid Mustafa Thirakwa or Rashid Mustafa (born 1993) is a Tabla player empanelled in the Indian Council for Cultural Relations in 2010 under the category Tabla for Hindustani classical music.
+Rashid Mustafa Thirakwa or Rashid Mustafa (born 1964) is a noted tabla player from India.

+He was empanelled in the Indian Council for Cultural Relations in 2010 under the category Tabla for Hindustani classical music.

 Awards and recognition

 Mustafa was awarded the Thirakwa Award by Bharatiya Vidya Bhavan in 1984 and also received the Crystal Award from Yehudi Menuhin in Davos, Switzerland.

-Classical music training
+Early life and classical music training

+Rashid Mustafa Thirakwa was born in 1964.

-Rashid Mustafa was initiated into playing tabla at the age of four just like his famous uncle Ahmed Jan Thirakwa, a Padma Bhushan award recipient.
-He received early training in tabla under his father Mohammad Jan Thirakwa and then under his uncle Ustaad Ahmed Jan Thirakwa from Farukhabad Gharana of Hindustani music.
+He was initiated into playing tabla at the age of four just like his famous uncle Ahmed Jan Thirakwa, a Padma Bhushan award recipient in 1970.
+He received initial training in tabla under his father Mohammad Jan Thirakwa and then, received intensive training until age 12, from his uncle Ustad Ahmed Jan Thirakwa from Farukhabad Gharana of Hindustani music who died in 1976.
 Rashid Mustafa is the fifth generation in the family of musicians and tabla players.

-Over the years, Rashid Mustafa has developed his own style of tabla playing which include the tabla gharanas of Delhi gharana, Lucknow gharana, Ajrada gharana, Punjab gharana and Benaras gharana.
+Over the years, Rashid Mustafa has developed his own style of tabla playing which include the tabla gharanas of Farukhabad gharana, Delhi gharana, Lucknow gharana, Ajrada gharana, Punjab gharana and Benaras gharana.

+Since 1995, Rashid Mustafa Thirakwa has given tabla-playing performances at the death anniversaries of his tabla-guru and uncle Ustad Ahmed Jan Thirakwa (1892 - 13 January 1976).